githubixx/ansible-role-kubernetes-ca/README.md

 ansible-role-kubernetes-ca
 ==========================

 This role is used in [Kubernetes the not so hard way with Ansible - Certificate authority (CA)](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-certificate-authority/).
-It basically creates two CA's (one for etcd and one for Kubernetes API server) and the certificates needed to secure communication of the Kubernetes components.
-Besides the Kubernetes API server none of the Kubernetes components should communicate with the etcd cluster directly.
+It basically creates two CA's: One for etcd and one for Kubernetes components (needed to secure communication of the Kubernetes components).
+Besides the Kubernetes API server none of the Kubernetes components should have a need to communicate with the etcd cluster directly.
+For infrastructure components like [Cilium](https://cilium.io/) for K8s networking or [Traefik](https://traefik.io) for ingress it may make sense to reuse the already existing etcd cluster.
 For more information see [Kubernetes the not so hard way with Ansible - Certificate authority (CA)](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-certificate-authority/).

 Versions
 --------

 I tag every release and try to stay with [semantic versioning](http://semver.org).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
-A tag `7.0.0+1.12.3` means this is release 7.0.0 of this role and it's meant to be used with Kubernetes version `1.12.3` (while normally it should work with basically any version >= 1.8.0 but I tested it with the version tagged).
+A tag `8.0.0+1.16.3` means this is release 8.0.0 of this role and it's meant to be used with Kubernetes version `1.16.3` (while normally it should work with basically any Kubernetes version >= 1.8.0 but I tested it with the version tagged).
 If the role itself changes `X.Y.Z` before `+` will increase.
-If the Kubernetes version changes `X.Y.Z` after `+` will increase and also the role patch version will increase (e.g. from `7.0.0` to `7.0.1`).
+If the Kubernetes version changes `X.Y.Z` after `+` will increase and also the role patch version will increase (e.g. from `8.0.0` to `8.0.1`).
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific Kubernetes release.

 Changelog
 ---------